Case Study

 Why not a template?

 Templates optimize for speed.
-A portfolio for a designer/engineer should be the work itself, not a wrapper around it.
+A portfolio for a designer and developer should be the work itself, not a wrapper around it.

 Why scroll-driven animations?